 This RFC describes a new tool, h5format_convert, which intends to do format conversion for objects in an HDF5 file.
 Currently, the tool only handles downgrade conversion for dataset object.
 It will convert the indexing type of a chunked dataset in an HDF5 file with the latest file format to the indexing type that can be handled by the 1.8 library release.
 The conversion is performed in place, i.e., without rewriting the file.
 When conversion is done, the HDF5 1.8 library can access the dataset in the modified file.
 Please note that further modifications of the dataset could be done according to the 1.8 file format only.
 For example, a dataset written by a SWMR application cannot be reopened and modified by another SWMR application after conversion was performed.

-We refer the reader to the File Format Specification [1] for description of the messages and layouts.

 The Tool